AdobeDocs/dynamic-media-classic.en/help/checking-job-files.md

 * **[!UICONTROL Job Type]** - An icon indicates the job type: Upload and Publish are the most common job types.

 * **[!UICONTROL Job Name]** - The name of the job.
-The name includes the user-entered portion of the name and the date-and-time.
+The name includes the user-entered portion of the name and the date and time.

 * **[!UICONTROL Started]** - When the job started.